 The Stakeholders have the authority to:

-• Provide suggestions, inputs and consultancy to AF Regina Steering Committee
+• Provide suggestions, inputs and consultancy to Age-Friendly Regina Steering Committee

-• Provide community support for AF Regina Steering Committee initiatives
+• Provide community support for Age-Friendly Regina Steering Committee initiatives

 • Potentially serve on task groups